ChrisCodeX/E-Comerce-REST-API/README.md

 - Install Docker
 Here is the official link to download it: https://www.docker.com/get-started/
 - Why Docker?
-Docker will allow you to launch the API service and connect it to the database.
+Docker will allow you to connect to the MongoDB database.

 ---